dakin/Twitch-Mod-Chrome-Extension/README.md

 The initial idea behind this version is to quickly export a spreadsheet that the mod team can work from.

-First, enter follower only mode or sub mode to protect your community.
-Then user this extension and download a list of followers.
+First, enter follower only mode or sub mode and cleat chat to protect your community.
+Then use this extension to download a list of followers.
 Next, you can import that downloaded .csv into a Google Sheet that you have ready and shared with all your mods.
-Then you can highlight the rows once you've executed the ban command in chat.
+Then you can highlight the rows once you've executed the ban command in chat to communitcate which users have already been banned.

 ## Future Improvements